CRPS, a condition I have suffered for 5 years. A progressive condition that the NHS describes as a poorly understood condition.

 Showing concern and care for others, paying attention to the needs of others, and getting to know someone better instead of judging them. this seems rather an easy thing to do, right?
 Wrong, in today’s society social communication seems at an all-time low.
 You can change that.

-Empathy is easy to say, but hard to do. remember, if you change your direction others will follow if you make a difference to one person that person will appreciate you, and if you try to become empathetic in any small ways then the world will be a better place because of you!
+Empathy is easy to say, but hard to do.
+Remember, if you change your direction others will follow and if you make a difference to one person that person will appreciate you, and if you try to become empathetic in any small ways then the world will be a better place because of you!

 Happy Monday!
 I hope you are having a wonderful day.
 I just wanted to share some interesting facts with you today and hope you can take these in.
 We are entering one of the most important weeks of the national calendar this week and possibly rather understated.
 We are in q week dedicated to those who work harder than most.
 Dedicated to the care of a loved one, a sibling or a parent.